 One of the benefits of Rhinelander is that there is very little traffic.
 The average commute to work is 14.56 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small city, Rhinelander doesn't have a public transportation system that people use for their commute.
+Rhinelander is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Rhinelander are slightly better educated than the national average of 21.84% for all cities and towns, with 21.73% of adults in Rhinelander having a bachelor's degree or advanced degree.
+The education level of Rhinelander citizens is a little higher than the average for US cities and towns: 21.73% of adults in Rhinelander have at least a bachelor's degree.

 The per capita income in Rhinelander in 2022 was $29,889, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,556 for a family of four.
 However, Rhinelander contains both very wealthy and poor people as well.